HarryWho/codedamn.com/README.md

 3. Use tabs and not spaces :)
 4. Use curly brace on the same line like `function damnit() {` :)

+# Pull Requests Needed
+Please check the issues tab for available things you can work on and be a contributor to codedamn.com!

 Cheers!
 </>